twbs/bootstrap/site/docs/4.5/components/input-group.md

 ## Accessibility

-Screen readers will have trouble with your forms if you don't include a label for every input.
-For these input groups, ensure that any additional label or functionality is conveyed to assistive technologies.

-The exact technique to be used (`<label>` elements hidden using the `.sr-only` class, or use of the `aria-label` and `aria-labelledby` attributes, possibly in combination with `aria-describedby`) and what additional information will need to be conveyed will vary depending on the exact type of interface widget you're implementing.
+Ensure that all form controls have an appropriate accessible name so that their purpose can be conveyed to users of assistive technologies.
+The simplest way to achieve this is to use a `<label>` element, or—in the case of buttons—to include sufficiently descriptive text as part of the `<button>...</button>` content.

+For situations where it's not possible to include a visible `<label>` or appropriate text content, there are alternative ways of still providing an accessible name, such as:

+- `<label>` elements hidden using the `.visually-hidden` class
+- Pointing to an existing element that can act as a label using `aria-labelledby`
+- Providing a `title` attribute
+- Explicitly setting the accessible name on an element using `aria-label`

+If none of these are present, assistive technologies may resort to using the `placeholder` attribute as a fallback for the accessible name on `<input>` and `<textarea>` elements.
 The examples in this section provide a few suggested, case-specific approaches.

+While using visually hidden content (`.sr-only`, `aria-label`, and even `placeholder` content, which disappears once a form field has content) will benefit assistive technology users, a lack of visible label text may still be problematic for certain users.
+Some form of visible label is generally the best approach, both for accessibility and usability.